imperva/terraform-provider-incapsula/website/docs/r/security_rule_exception.html.markdown

 * `countries` - (Optional) A comma separated list of country codes.
 * `continents` - (Optional) A comma separated list of continent codes.
 * `ips=` - (Optional) A comma separated list of IPs or IP ranges, e.g: 192.168.1.1, 192.168.1.1-192.168.1.100 or 192.168.1.1/24
 * `urls=` - (Optional) A comma separated list of resource paths.
 For example, /home and /admin/index.html are resource paths, while http://www.example.com/home is not.
 Each URL should be encoded separately using percent encoding as specified by RFC 3986 (http://tools.ietf.org/html/rfc3986#section-2.1).
+An empty URL list will remove all URLs.
 The resource configures exceptions for the exact URLs listed in this parameter.
 * `user_agents` - (Optional) A comma separated list of encoded user agents.
 * `parameters` - (Optional) A comma separated list of encoded parameters.